Our Story

 Ashley Maher-Widen

-Managing Partner – COO
+Managing Partner – EOS Integrator

 Ashley has 20 years of experience in the financial services industry, specializing in holistic financial management solutions for individuals and strategic solutions for business owners.
 She helps clients navigate insurance, investing, retirement plans, executive benefits, and group and voluntary benefits.